ChuanMeng/Conv2Query/README.md

 The preprocessing will produce TREC-style queries and qrels stored in `data/webdisc/queries` and `data/webdisc/qrels`, respectively.
 And it will produce Pyserini-style and Tevatron-style corpus files stored in `data/webdisc/corpus`.

 # 📜 2.
-Produce pseudo ad-hoc query targets for training
+Producing pseudo ad-hoc query targets for training

 ## 2.1 Generating ad-hoc queries from documents

+## 2.1.1 ProCIS
 Please use the following commands to run [Doc2Query-T5](https://huggingface.co/BeIR/query-gen-msmarco-t5-large-v1) to generate 100 ad-hoc queries per relevant document for each conversational context.
-Alternatively, we provide the scrip to run [Doc2Query-Llama2](https://huggingface.co/soyuj/llama2-doc2query) to generate 70 queries per relevant document; We set the number of query to 70 because the GPU memory limitation.
+Alternatively, we provide the script to run [Doc2Query-Llama2](https://huggingface.co/soyuj/llama2-doc2query) to generate 70 queries per relevant document; we set the number of query to 70 because the GPU memory limitation.
 ```
+# Doc2Query-T5
 for i in 0 1 2 3
 do
 gpu_id=$((i + 4))